kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 Because [Ezno treats functions as unique](#objects) it allows for special handling of functions via Ezno's plugin system.

-For example, the `fetch` function could be overwridden and for known strings could return a more precise type based of knowledge of what a endpoint returns.
+For example, the `fetch` function could be overridden and for known strings could return a more precise type based of knowledge of what a endpoint returns.

 ### Build tool front-ends

 Aside from the CLI, there is a language server plugin (LSP) so you can use it in a editor.
 For those who don’t like the command line build step, there is a half-working Nodejs runner, this means you can integrate the build step into the runner compressing running the source into a single command.
 For the web there is a WASM service worker runner that shouldn't need to touch the filesystem during development.

 # Complexity & wrapping up the features

 Enough with the features here is a roundup and some philosophy of the project

-### Types and TypeScript
+## Types and TypeScript

 Types are an integral part of JS  with things like `instanceof` and `typeof` so I don't think some of these ideas are too foreign with the language.
 Type annotations in source code are treated as restrictions under Ezno and so are not strictly necessary.
 This differs from TypeScript which treats things like the return annotation as the source of truth, [allowing this to be validly checked](https://www.typescriptlang.org/play?#code/GYVwdgxgLglg9mABATwBQEMBcj1mQSmwGcoAnGMAc0QG8AoRRxUgUyhFKXToF8660AJnwA6IgBsYEFqmFA):